Expensify/Bedrock/docs/jobs.md

 If the data matches, Bedrock completes the command normally.
 If the data differs, Bedrock does not apply the worker's stale output or terminal state. `FinishJob` and `FailJob` queue an immediate subsequent run. `RetryJob` queues the subsequent run at the requested retry time.

-The comparison does not track what changed the data.
-An `UpdateJob` call that changes an opted-in job's data also causes a mismatch with the immutable snapshot.
+The comparison does not record the source of a data change.
+An `UpdateJob` data change also causes a mismatch.

+CAUTION: Do not use `UpdateJob` for progress on an opted-in job.
+A progress update on every run can cause continuous retries.

 The following timeline shows two payloads:

-1. A request creates a unique job with `rerunIfDataChanged` set to true and data A.
+1. A request creates a unique job with `uniqueAsRetry` set to true and data A.
 2. `GetJob` dequeues the job.
-The worker retains data A as its immutable snapshot.
+It returns data A and *expectedDataBase64*.
-3. Another call tries to create the same unique job with data B, which gets merged into the existing job's data while the worker is running it.
+3. Another call creates the same unique job with data B. Bedrock merges data B into the running job.
-4. The worker that ran with only data A finishes and sends that data in *expectedData*.
+4. The worker decodes *expectedDataBase64*.
+It sends the unchanged string as *expectedData*.
 5. Bedrock sees that data A and data B differ, preserves data B, and sets the job to QUEUED again.
 6. `GetJob` dequeues the job with data B for the subsequent run.